sebhoof/SolarAxionFlux/README.md

 ## Results

 ### Uncertainties of the solar axion flux
-We use the code for our study on &ldquo;Quantifying uncertainties in the solar axion flux and their impact on determining axion model parameters.&rdquo; The published paper can be found at [JCAP](https://doi.org/10.1088/1475-7516/2021/09/006) and is also on the arXiv [arXiv:2101.08789](https://arxiv.org/abs/2101.08789) Calculations of the axion flux from nuclear transitions were added later, in an article published at [EPJC]( https://doi.org/10.1140/epjc/s10052-022-10061-1), also available on the arXiv [arXiv:2111.06407](https://arxiv.org/abs/2111.06407).
+Our study &ldquo;Quantifying uncertainties in the solar axion flux and their impact on determining axion model parameters.&rdquo; was published in [JCAP](https://doi.org/10.1088/1475-7516/2021/09/006), and is also available on the [arXiv](https://arxiv.org/abs/2101.08789).
+Here we studied the uncertainties associated with axion-photon and axion-electron interactions.

 <p>
 <p align="center">